unicks/WritingExercise/README.md

 # WritingExercise
-A website that generates writing exercises
+A website that generates writing exercises (Hebrew)